How to Engrave a Necklace Yourself – 5 Easy Methods

 Disadvantages:

-• High purchase costs for the machine
+• High initial cost for the machine

-💡 Ideal for laser engraving a necklace:
+💡 Ideal for Laser Engraving a Necklace:

 • Stainless steel tags